rosdan13/lms-content-gen/README.md

 ### GUI Application

 **Important Note**: To run the GUI application, you must have a file named `lms_config.txt` in the project directory.
-This file should contain the URL of the API service. **I will provide you with my own file, so you can easily test cloud functionality.**
+This file should contain the URL of the API service.
+The author will provide a pre-configured lms_config.txt file so that cloud functionality can be easily tested without requiring your own deployment.

 #### Linux